gitarcode/rules/rules/code-review/pr-summary.md

 title: "PR Summary Enhancement"
 description: "Enhance pull request descriptions with technical summaries based on commits and code changes"
 slug: "pr_summary"
-when: "New PRs are created or PRs are updated with new commits (when descriptions are empty, minimal, template-only, or implementation diverges from description)"
+when: "New PRs are created, PRs are updated with new commits, or PRs are closed (when descriptions are empty, minimal, template-only, or implementation diverges from description)"
 actions: "Append 'Summary by Gitar' section with 2-5 technical bullet points to PR description"
 ---